clux/facemaulers/north/icewind-dale.md

 Home to only the most hardened of frontiersmen, pioneers, and barbarians.
 -12C -> 21C in kind summers, but -40C lows on harsh winters.

+~500 people, barbarians, goliaths, humans.

+## Blacksmith
+Room for 10 horses.
+4 currently.

+## The Beer Hall (Tavern + Inn)
+Single long wodden table.
+Room for 20 people.
+Drinking out of these huge wooden tankards.
+Boreal Beverage/Booze.
+Dark ale.
+They are having winter festivities.
+Good catches from ice fishing.
+"It's day 5 of the Week of Darkness."
+"To Auril.
+To winter."

+## Temple to Auril
+Empty at the moment.
+Open, small shrine with the symbol of an ice crystal.

 ## Ruler
 High Chancellor [[adalon]]